isomerpages/govtech-corp/media/technews/_posts/2024-11-25-post-AI scams are everywhere, so here’s how you can outsmart them.md

 <p>If you haven’t already, download the <a href="https://www.scamshield.gov.sg/" rel="noopener noreferrer nofollow" target="_blank"><u>ScamShield</u></a> app.
 It’s a
 handy tool that blocks scam calls and messages to your phone.&nbsp;</p>
 <p>In addition, it also lets you report scams directly and verify suspicious
 messages.
-Once a number, messenger, or link is submitted to <a href="https://www.scamshield.gov.sg/" rel="noopener nofollow" target="_blank">ScamShield</a>, it will check if it’s from a verified source such as the government or registered businesses.
+Once a number, messenger, or link is submitted to ScamShield, it will check if it’s from a verified source such as the government or registered businesses.
 It will also compare the input with known scam messages, numbers, and links and inform you of the results.&nbsp;</p>